silaev/mongodb-replica-set/README.md

     1 | + | + | + | - |
     from 2 to 7 (including)  | only if adding <b>127.0.0.1 dockerhost</b> to the OS host file | + | + | + |

-Tips:
+Tip:
-- A single node replica set is the fastest one among others.
-To use only it, consider [Testcontainers MongoDb module on GitHub](https://github.com/testcontainers/testcontainers-java/tree/master/modules/mongodb)
+A single node replica set is the fastest one among others.
+To use only it, consider the [Testcontainers MongoDb module on GitHub](https://github.com/testcontainers/testcontainers-java/tree/master/modules/mongodb)
-- To use remote Docker daemon:
-    - check that [.testcontainers.properties](https://www.testcontainers.org/features/configuration/) file has `docker.client.strategy=org.testcontainers.dockerclient.EnvironmentAndSystemPropertyClientProviderStrategy`
-    - set your DOCKER_HOST environment variable

 #### Getting it
 - Gradle: